Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly

 To evaluate the performance of the methods, the criterion we use is called \textit{precision at $N$}\citep[$P@N$]{campos:2016}, which is a rather common performance metric used in anomaly detection.
 As mentioned earlier, in a practical setting for anomaly detection, researchers often set a cut-off threshold $N$ and flag the observations with the top-$N$ anomaly scores, however it is defined and computed in respective methods.
 Ideally, $N$ is chosen to be the number of true anomalies.
-Practically, $N$ is chosen to be larger than the perceived number of anomalies but small enough to make the subsequent identification operations feasible.
+Practically, when the number of true anomalies is unknown, $N$ is chosen to be larger than the perceived number of anomalies but small enough to make the subsequent identification operations feasible.

 In the benchmark study, since we know the number of true anomalies, we therefore use that value as our choice of $N$ and treat it as the same cut-off for all methods in comparison.
 Because $N$ is the number of true anomalies, the number of false alarms is implied, which is $N-N\times P@N$.
 That is why in the benchmark study, we only present $P@N$.
 In reality, when the number of true anomalies is not known, the main objective in anomaly detection is still to increase $P@N$ for a fixed $N$, i.e., to have a higher detection rate within the cut-off threshold.